lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Mar.
 2019\] One paper was accepted by ACM MobiHoc 2019, which was collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
 Hao and I are the co-first authors of this work.
 Congratulations!

 \[Feb.
-2019\] Our work on `Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).
+2019\] Our work on &quot;Lip Reading-based User authentication through Acoustic Sensing on Smartphones&quot; has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).

 \[Nov.
 2018\] I received the National Scholarship for Doctoral Student at the 2018 academic year.